How To Care For A Self Sustaining Ecosphere

 When you receive your self sustaining Ecosphere

-- The shrimp may seem slow or still, particularly in the winter – just like us they slow down when they are cold.
+- The shrimp may seem slow or still, particularly in the winter – they slow down when they are cold.
 When the temperature is low we put a heat pack in the parcel to keep the shrimps as comfortable as possible.
-If they are a little cold on arrival, do not heat up the sphere, just allow it to reach room temperature and within 24 hours the shrimp will be active.
+If they are a little cold on arrival, do not heat up the sphere, just allow it to reach room temperature and within 24 hours the shrimp will start to be more active.

 - Check the algae (green growth) it should be minimal and appear as thin strands of hair on arrival and this is how it needs to be maintained.